ggicci/ggicci.me/content/posts/decode-http-query-params-into-a-struct-in-golang.md

 - Path variables, e.g. `/users/{username}`
 - File uploads

-You don't need to write parsing code for each parameter by yourself.
+You don't need to write parsing code for any parameter by yourself.
 You only care about the input struct and in which handler it will be used.

-Let's see an example:
+Let's see an example (working with `net/http`):

 ```go
 // 1.
 Define you input struct